Cabotegravir

-Cabotegravir, sold under the brand name Vocabria among others, is a antiretroviral medication used for the treatment of HIV/AIDS.
+Cabotegravir, sold under the brand name Vocabria among others, is an antiretroviral medication used for the treatment and prevention of HIV/AIDS.
 It is available in the form of tablets and as an intramuscular injection, as well as in an injectable combination with rilpivirine under the brand name Cabenuva.

 It is an integrase inhibitor with a carbamoyl pyridone structure similar to that of dolutegravir.

 In December 2021, the U.S. Food and Drug Administration approved cabotegravir for pre-exposure prophylaxis (PrEP) in at-risk people under the brand name Apretude.
+In September 2023, it was approved for pre-exposure prophylaxis in the European Union.

 Medical uses

 Cabotegravir in combination with rilpivirine is indicated for the treatment of human immunodeficiency virus type-1 (HIV-1) in adults.
 The combination injection is intended for maintenance treatment of adults who have undetectable HIV levels in the blood (viral load less than 50 copies/mL) with their current antiretroviral treatment, and when the virus has not developed resistance to non-nucleoside reverse transcriptase inhibitors (NNRTIs) and integrase strand transfer inhibitors.
 The tablets are used to check whether a person tolerates the treatment before the injection therapy is started.

 The two medicines are the first antiretroviral drugs that come in a long-acting injectable formulation.

 Cabotegravir (Apretude) is indicated for use in at-risk people weighing at least 35 kg for pre-exposure prophylaxis (PrEP) to reduce the risk of sexually acquired HIV.